kennybradley/ChronoTriggerPixelRemaster/README.md

 ![](images/Autoencoder.png)

-Then changed the resnet to a convolutional network with separable layers to try to handle the colors but again the output was blurry no matter how I adjusted the network.
+Then changed the autoencoder to a convolutional network with separable layers to try to handle the colors but again the output was blurry no matter how I adjusted the network.

 ![](images/CNN.png)